mvolkmann/web-translate/README.md

 but we now see the Spanish translation for "My English Key" which is "Mi clave en inglés".

-If we add the following lines to `languages.json`:
+Add the following lines to `languages.json`:

 ```json
 "German": "de",
 "Russian": "ru"
 ```

-and run `npm run gentran` again, the language dropdown will contain "German" and "Russian" and selecting those languages will display their translations.
+Run `npm run gentran` again.
+The language dropdown will now contain "German" and "Russian".
+Selecting these languages will display their translations.

-If we add the following in `App.js`
+Add the following in `App.js`:

 ```js
 <div>{i18n('Where is your pencil?`)}</div>
 ```

-and run `npm run gentran` again, we will see that text for English.
+Run `npm run gentran` again.
+We will now see that text for English.
-Select a different language from the dropdown will display the translation for that text.
+Select different languages from the dropdown to display the translation for this text.

 Sometimes the translations provided by Google Translate will not be ideal for the application.
-To override translations, we just need to create a language-specific "-override.json" file.
+To override translations, create a language-specific "-override.json" file.
-For example, to cause "Oh La" to be displayed instead of "Hola" for the Spanish translation of "Hello", we need the following `es-override.json` file.
+For example, to display "Oh La" instead of "Hola" for the Spanish translation of "Hello", create the file `es-override.json` with the following content:

 ```json
 {